neogeek83/CarMonitor/README.md

 Sample real output can be found here (read from a '82 Triumph Spitfire): CarMonitor/CarMonitor/sensor_readings/LOGGER05_baseline_issue_didnt_occur.CSV

 ## Backstory
 As an excuse to learn more about Arduino programming and cars, my brother an I decided to build a logger to help us troubleshoot an intermittent problem with our parent's '82 Spitfire(pre-ODB days).
 We wanted something that could log every run of the car so we could leave it in there and it'd just go( powered the Arduino from an cigarette lighter->USB charger).
 Every time the car is turned on, a new log file would be created (stops recording after 999 engine runs).
 This way we could have data on what was happening after the fact when the issue occurred.
 This project is the result, and it worked great we were able to figure out the problem and validate the fix (turned out to be an electronic ignition under-voltage issue)!
+If anyone else plays with it and finds it useful(or doesn't), open an issue and let me know how it went for you!

 ##Dependencies
 ### Hardware